0breF/amFOSS-Tasks/Task-02/SOLUTION.md

 7) rm -rf = Removes an entire directory
 8) rm = Removes a file
 9) ls = Lists the files in a directory
+10) cat = To make changes in text files without opening them
+11) mkdir = To create a new directory